rustyrussell/bolts/12-offer-encoding.md

 `payer_info` might typically contain information about the derivation of the `payer_key`.
-This should not leak any information (such as using a simple BIP-32 derivation path); a valid system might be for a node to maintain a base payer key, and encode a 128-bit tweak here.
+This should not leak any information (such as using a simple BIP-32 derivation path); a valid system might be for a node to maintain a base payer key and encode a 128-bit tweak here.
 The payer_key would be derived by tweaking the base key with SHA256(payer_base_pubkey || tweak).

 `payer_note` allows you to compliment, taunt, or otherwise engrave